 Chevron Australia's General Manager Human Resources

-Petroleum and chemical engineering graduate Lauren Bordessa joined Horizons in 2019 after completing the Vacation Employment Program.
+Petroleum and chemical engineering graduate Lauren Bordessa joined Horizons in 2019 after completing the Intern Employment Program.

 “Horizons is a great graduate program because it gives you the opportunity to gain experience in multiple areas through three different role rotations,” said Lauren.